 The practice displayed its opening hours in the premises and on the practice website.
-The opening hours are Monday to Friday 8-30am to 6-00pm.
+The opening hours are Monday to Thursday 8-50am to 6-00pm and Friday 8-50am to 2-00pm.

 Patients told us that they were rarely kept waiting for their appointment.
 Patients could access care and treatment in a timely way and the appointment system met their needs.
 When treatment was urgent patients would be seen within 24 hours or sooner if possible.